nuumio/docker-linux-cross-build-test-amd64-arm64/README.md

     $ tail -f /var/log/syslog

-And in another terminal run `top` to see system load, IO wait and stuff:
+And in another terminal run `top` to see system load, IO wait (wa) and stuff:

     $ top

+You may want to observe things also over SSH because sometimes display may freeze but SSH connection still gets data.
+Every now and then disk cache flushing freezes too so syslog is not written to media, but `tail` over SSH may catch something if you want to see what happened.

 # What goes wrong when running natively

-When running the test natively in Ubuntu 18.04 builds seem to success but the system itself becomes "sluggish" and finally halts totally.
+When running the test natively in Ubuntu 18.04 builds seem to succeed but the system itself becomes "sluggish" and finally freezes totally.
 The first sign seems to be extremely high IO wait (wa) in `top`:

     top - 17:12:39 up 18 min,  1 user,  load average: 24,33, 20,60, 11,72
     Tasks: 445 total,   1 running, 341 sleeping,   0 stopped,   0 zombie